George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Kittle is averaging 87 receiving yards per game in eight career matchups against the Rams, 26.5 more than his receiving yards prop bet over/under for Sunday's game (60.5).
+- Kittle's 87 receiving yards per game in his eight career matchups against the Rams are 19.5 more than his over/under for Sunday's game.

 - In eight matchups with the Rams, Kittle has had a touchdown catch five times, but not more than one in a single contest.

-- The Rams have the NFL's 23rd-ranked pass defense this season, yielding 258.5 yards per game through the air.
+- This week Kittle will face the NFL's 23rd-ranked pass defense (258.5 yards allowed per game).

-- At 0.9 passing TDs allowed per game, the Rams defense is ranked second in the league.
+- With 15 passing TDs allowed this year, the Rams defense is ranked second in the league.

 Recent Performances

-- In last week's game against the Texans, Kittle was targeted two times and recorded one catch for 29 yards (29 yards per catch).
+- Kittle put together a 29-yard performance against the Texans last week on one catch (29 yards per catch) while being targeted two times.

-- Kittle has put up 143 yards over his last three games (47.7 per game), reeling in nine passes on 11 targets.
+- Kittle has recorded 143 receiving yards (47.7 per game), hauling in nine passes on 11 targets over his last three games.

 Kittle's San Francisco Teammates